 sudo snap remove drawio

 However, Snap retains application data in ~/snap/drawio/ after removal.
-To completely remove this data as well, run:
+To completely remove this data, delete the directory with rm -rf (remove recursively, force no confirmation prompts):

 rm -rf ~/snap/drawio/